SFDO-Community-Sprints/summit-events-app-documentation/docs/project-info/Contributing-to-Summit-Events.md

 1.Start by creating a new branch from the master branch.
 Metecho will do this automatically.
 Salesforce CLI users will need to do this in Github or Github Desktop
-2.Make the appropriate edits and changes in your scratch org 3.Commit your changes to your branch.
+2.Make the appropriate edits and changes in your scratch org 3.Commit your changes to your branch
-4.Have your changes reviewed by a peer, utilizing the same tool you used to create the scratch org 5.Once the peer review is complete, create a pull request.
-6.Give as much detail as possible and link any issues you may have completed.
-7.The pull request will be reviewed by the Project Leadership team.
+4.Have your changes reviewed by a peer, utilizing the same tool you used to create the scratch org 5.Once the peer review is complete, create a pull request 6.Give as much detail as possible and link any issues you may have completed 7.The pull request will be reviewed by the Project Leadership team.
 They will ask questions about the update and may bring the update/enhancement/changes to the monthly team meetings for discussion.

 ##Packaging Updates